-- Students who meet all the following criteria will be included in a teacher's student growth calculation: - Teacher of record at beginning of year student growth assessment (Aug-Sept) - Teacher of record at PEIMs winter snapshot (mid-February) - Teacher of record at end of year student growth assessment (April) - $\circ\,$ Students who have not missed more than 30 days of instruction in an eligible teacher's class. - Teachers will be asked to verify their rosters of students who are to be included in the TIA Growth Calculation at the end of the year (May) - Teachers may make an appeal to have a student(s) added or removed from their calculation based on extenuating circumstances (i.e., student has excessive absences (over 30 days for the school year)) - Semester-based courses would use the beginning of the semester growth measure and an end of semester growth measure.
+- Students who meet all the following criteria will be included in a teacher's student growth calculation: - o Teacher of record at beginning of year student growth assessment (Aug-Sept) - Teacher of record at PEIMs winter snapshot (mid-February) - Teacher of record at end of year student growth assessment (April-May) - o Students who have not missed more than 30 days of instruction in an eligible teacher's class. - Teachers will be asked to verify their rosters of students who are to be included in the TIA Growth Calculation at the end of the year (May-June) - Teachers may appeal to have a student(s) added or removed from their calculation based on extenuating circumstances (i.e., student has excessive absences (over 30 days for the school year)) - Semester-based courses would use the beginning-of-the-semester growth measure and an end-of-semester growth measure.
 Any student who was on the teacher's roster for both would count in the calculation.